Climate and Average Weather Year Round in Kloten Switzerland

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Kloten varies throughout the year.

-The wetter season lasts 3.9 months, from April 28 to August 23, with a greater than 37% chance of a given day being a wet day.
-The chance of a wet day peaks at 48% on June 10.
+The wetter season lasts 3.9 months, from April 29 to August 24, with a greater than 37% chance of a given day being a wet day.
+The month with the most wet days in Kloten is June, with an average of 13.8 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 48% on June 10.
+The month with the most days of rain alone in Kloten is June, with an average of 13.8 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 48% on June 11.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Kloten experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Kloten.
-The most rain falls during the 31 days centered around June 7, with an average total accumulation of 4.5 inches.
+The month with the most rain in Kloten is June, with an average rainfall of 4.5 inches.

-The least rain falls around February 20, with an average total accumulation of 2.0 inches.
+The month with the least rain in Kloten is February, with an average rainfall of 2.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.